fsantanna-no/ce0-old/README.md

 ## Input & Output

-The the `input` & `output` keywords also invoke [user type constructors](TODO) as system calls with the purpose of communicating with external devices, such as the keyboard and screen:
+The `input` & `output` expressions invoke [user type constructors](TODO) as system calls with the purpose of communicating with external devices, such as the keyboard and screen:

 ```
 input Delay 2000            -- waits 2 seconds
 output Draw Pixel (0,0)     -- draws a pixel on the screen
 ```

+The `input` & `output` expressions can appear on assignments and statements, but not in the middle of expressions.

 The supported constructors and associated behaviors dependend on the platform.
 The special constructor `Std` works for the standard input & output devices and